A cheap '70s-style receiver for your highly expensive modern smartphone.

 are getting revamped ~20 years after the peaks of their popularity; in fact, G.I.
 Joe: The Rise of Cobra

-While television shows of the 90s, 2000s and 2010s are generally better at portraying their respective time periods than shows from the 50s-80s (no doubt due to how much easier it became to find information during the late-80s/early-90s), they still aren't without their fair share of dated slang and cultural tropes.
+While television shows of the 90s, 2000s and 2010s are generally better at portraying their respective time periods than shows from the 50s-80s (no doubt due to how much easier it became to find information during the late-80s/early-90s, as well as the relaxation of censorship described just above), they still aren't without their fair share of dated slang and cultural tropes.
 Modern-day kid shows, in particular, still seem to fall victim to this.
 Even though information about modern-day kid culture is quite easy to obtain now, with all the books and websites devoted to it (not to mention networks like Nickelodeon).

 that use Comic Book Time